 Writing Intensive.
-Prerequisite: Grade of "C" or better in ENG 099 or appropriate placement test score.
+Prerequisite: Appropriate placement test score.
 An introduction to writing that concentrates on developing expository techniques through summaries and essays incorporating analysis, synthesis, argument, and critical thinking skills.
 The course also teaches research skills, and a major documented paper is required.
 Mastery of standard English usage and principles of composition is determined through departmental examination and evaluation.
 Grade of "C" or better is required for credit.